 Technische Universitat in Darmstadt, Germany won the Solar Decathlon competition with a Passive House-certified building design.
 (Credit: Martin LaMonica/CNET )

 I just finished reading this cnet piece about Passive House and how their efforts have raised the bar in energy efficiency and building eco-friendly structures.
-The process hasn’t caught on in the United States like it has in Europe with their 20,000 certified Passive House buildings but it’s gaining support.
+The process hasn’t caught on in the United States as it has in Europe with its 20,000 certified Passive House buildings but it’s gaining support.

 Here’s an excerpt: